-All or a portion of any capital gain realized by the Fund in connection with a redemption of Units may, at the discretion of the Trustee, generally be treated as capital gains paid to, and designated as capital gains of, the redeeming Unitholder, subject to certain specific limitations set out in the Tax Act.
-The taxable portion of the capital gain so designated must be included in the income of the redeeming Unitholder (as taxable capital gains) and will be deductible by the Fund in computing its income.
+All or a portion of any capital gain or income realized by the Fund in connection with a redemption of Units may, at the discretion of the Trustee, be treated as capital gains or income paid to, and designated as capital gains or income of, the redeeming Unitholder.
+Such income or the taxable portion of the capital gain so designated must be included in the income of the redeeming Unitholder (as income or taxable capital gains) and will be deductible by the Fund in computing its income.
 However, the Tax Act contains a special anti-avoidance rule that will (a) deny the Fund a deduction for any income of the Fund designated to a Unitholder on a redemption of Units, where the Unitholder's proceeds of disposition are reduced by the designation, and (b) deny the Fund a deduction for the portion of a capital gain of the Fund designated to a Unitholder on a redemption of Units that is greater than the Unitholder's accrued gain on those Units, where the Unitholder's proceeds of disposition are reduced by the designation.
 Any income or taxable capital gains that would otherwise have been designated to redeeming Unitholders may be made payable to the remaining non-redeeming Unitholders to ensure the Fund will not be liable for non-refundable income tax thereon.
 Accordingly, the amounts of taxable distributions made to Unitholders of the Fund may be greater than they would have been in the absence of the special anti-avoidance rule.